luisherranz/meteorflux/packages/appstate/README.md

 **AppState** is a reactive object tree for Meteor to create "Redux-like" apps.

-The concept behind it is to have all the state of your app in a single place, accessible from any part of your app and directly from your templates.
+The concept behind it is to have all the state of your app in a single place, accessible from any part of your app or your templates.

-That state, can only be changed when a Flux action is dispatched, with a few exceptions.
+That state can only be changed when a Flux action is dispatched, with a few exceptions, yet to be defined.

 It is integrated with the [MeteorFlux Dispatcher](https://github.com/worona/meteorflux/tree/devel/packages/dispatcher) and should be used in conjunction with it.

 ## What is Redux?

-Redux is a new way to think about a Flux app which simplify some of the concepts.
+Redux is a new way to reason about a Flux app.
+It simplifies the **State** and **Stores** concepts, merging them together.

 In a Redux app, you don't deal with **Stores**, you deal with **State**.
-Each time a new Flux action is dispatched, the **State** of you app may change, depending on what happened.
+Each time a new Flux action is dispatched, the **State** of you app changes, depending on what happened.

 More info can be found in its documentation: http://rackt.org/redux/